Vatican bank starts headhunting for new chief

 The Vatican denied this and said he was an ineffective and divisive manager.

-On June 5 Italy’s financial police searched his home in northern Italy in connection with a separate, unrelated investigation into an alleged kickback scandal involving defense technology group Finmeccanica.
-The company denies any wrongdoing.
+On June 5 Italy’s financial police searched his home in northern Italy in connection with a separate, unrelated investigation into a kickback scandal involving defence technology group Finmeccanica.

-Gotti Tedeschi is a friend of Finmeccanica CEO and Chairman Giuseppe Orsi, who is under investigation, and magistrates were looking for documents they believed the former Vatican banker may have been holding relevant to the Finmeccanica case.
+Gotti Tedeschi is a close friend of Finmeccanica CEO and Chairman Giuseppe Orsi, who is under investigation in the probe, and magistrates believe the former Vatican banker may have held documents relevant to the Finmeccanica case.

-Orsi has said the idea that he had given any Finmeccanica documents to Gotti Tedeschi was “absurd”.

 While looking for evidence in that investigation police found a dossier compiled by Gotti Tedeschi concerning his nearly three years at the helm of the Vatican bank, according to judicial sources.